Top of the page

 Your doctor may want you to have a coronary calcium scan if other test results are not clear about whether you should start treatment to reduce your risk of coronary artery disease.footnote 1

 A coronary calcium scan is not advised for routine screening for coronary artery disease.

-You do not need to do anything before you have this test.
+You don't need to do anything before you have this test.
 But you may be asked to not smoke or not eat or drink anything that has caffeine for a few hours before your test.

-Small metal discs called electrodes will be put on your chest.
+Small pads or patches called electrodes will be put on your chest.
 Wires connect these to an EKG machine that records the electrical activity of your heart on paper.
 The EKG records when your heart is in the resting stage, which is the best time for the CT scans to be taken.

 During the test, you will lie on a table connected to the CT scanner.
 The scanner is a large doughnut-shaped machine.

 The table slides into the round opening of the machine, and the scanner moves around your body.
 The table will move a little every few seconds to take new pictures.
 You may hear clicking or buzzing sounds as the table and scanner move.